Apply for BAföG to attend school

 - are mandatory internships that take place outside the EU and last at least 12 weeks.

-You must immediately notify the Office for Education in writing of any changes in your financial situation or in your family or educational circumstances.
+You must immediately notify the Office for Student Financial Aid in writing of any changes in your financial situation or in your family or educational circumstances.
 This includes, for example,

 - if your income changes,